RubensTFJ/42_Projects/README.md

+[cub3d](https://github.com/42rteles-f/cub3d) - My cub3d is a Harry Potter themed game, where you have to fight Dementors and Death Eaters.
+My Project showcases raycast using the DDA algorithm, OOP, Hashtables for movement and collision, an Well structured game logic using lists and and all original multi-threading API for effiency.<br><br>
 [so_long](https://github.com/42rteles-f/so_long) - A fun puzzle 2d game wrote in C. Made from scratch Using only the MiniLibX Library.
 My project showcases Object Oriented Programming, pre-rendering for the frames, and a Hashtable for movement and collision. <br><br>
 [philosophers](https://github.com/42rteles-f/philosophers) - The classical Dining Philosophers Problem.
 The project requires expertise in Threads and Data Races.<br><br>
 [pushswap](https://github.com/42rteles-f/pushswap) - Advanced Sorting Algorithms.
 A great project to exercise and learn, about efficiency and many different ways a algorithm can behave. <br><br>